ms/buildtogether.tech/src/important.md

 ## Meetings

 The previous section explained how to be productive individually---what about being productive in a team?
-The most important thing is running <span i="meetings">meetings</span> efficiently.
+The most important thing is running [% i "meetings" %]meetings[% /i %] efficiently.
 The rules doing so are simple but rarely followed:

 Agree on the rules.